Chronic Obstructive Pulmonary Disease and Asbestos

 Doctors have several options regarding which medicines to prescribe to patients with COPD.
 These options include:

-- Anti-inflammatory medications, such as montelukast and roflumilast, which reduce swelling and the production of mucus in the breathing tubes.
+- Anti-inflammatory medications, such as montelukast and roflumilast, reduce swelling and the production of mucus in the breathing tubes.

 - Steroids delivered by inhalers are sometimes prescribed to reduce inflammation in the lung tissue.